davidevdual/BiCap/README.md

     │   │    ├── passing_masterchef_04.csv      # The motion data for the fourth trial of the subject passing a masterchef can.
     │   │    └── ...
 	│   └── ...
-    ├── Videos                                  # Folder containing all the subjects' videos taken with the egocentric camera and their corresponding task plans.
+    ├── Videos                                  # Folder containing all the subjects' videos taken with the RGB camera and their corresponding task plans.
     │   ├── BBM01                               # Data of the subject number BBM01.
 	│   │   ├── Expt 1 (Pouring)                # Data of the first experiment (the pouring task).
-    │   │   │   ├── Bowl and Cracker box        # Video and task plan data for pouring a box of crackers into a bowl.
+    │   │   │   ├── Bowl and Cracker box        # RGB Video and task plan data for pouring a box of crackers into a bowl.
-    │   │   │   │   ├── Trial 1.svo             # Video data from the egocentric camera for the first trial.
+    │   │   │   │   ├── Trial 1.mp4             # RGB Video data from the camera for the first trial.
     │   │   │   │   ├── Trial 1.xml             # Task plan for the first trial.
-    │   │   │   │   ├── Trial 2.svo             # Video data from the egocentric camera for the second trial.
+    │   │   │   │   ├── Trial 2.mp4             # RGB Video data from the camera for the second trial.
     │   │   │   │   ├── Trial 2.xml             # Task plan for the second trial.
     │   │   │   │   └── ...
     │   │   │   └── ...